Top Things to See & Do This Fall in the Grand Haven Area

 Fishing

 Fall is still an active time for fishing in the Grand Haven area.
-Popular spots include Spring Lake, the bayous of the Grand River, and the north pier.
+For a DIY experience, popular spots include Spring Lake, the bayous of the Grand River, and the north pier.
+To eliminate the guess-work, schedule a trip with a local charter captain.
+(Plus, they provide all the gear and hottest lures.)

 GVSU Football Games